UsmannArshad/NODE.js/Readme.txt

 =>Node is ideal for Data Intensive(I/O) apps
 =>not ideal for CPU-intensive apps like games as there are lot of calcualtions have to be done by CPU and small operation for file system and networks.

+=>As we know everything stores in global object.It has a drawback that we have multiples files if we have same names of some functions than it will over-write it.
+To tackle that we Use Modularity.

+Modules:
+Every js file will be a module.Every module have its own scope.So function with same name will not overwrite each other Every module is private we cant access its data memebers or functions outside the file until we expliciitly export it. export what u want to use in other files like: module.exports.(name that will be used in other files)=print In file where u want to use: var a=require('./module.js') a.name()